 I met David Irwin in the summer of 1975.
-He was an avid reader who had been reading "gay" literature his entire life.
+He was an avid reader who had been reading "gay" literature throughout his entire life.
 Even though he had purchased many books and magazines, he had always discarded them after he read them.
 Up until the latter part of the twentieth century it was dangerous to be known as homosexual.
 Homosexuals were illegal, sick, and sinful.
 In 1973 the American Psychiatric Association removed homosexuality as a disorder.
 Overnight we were all healed!
 But homosexual behavior was still illegal in most states including Minnesota.
 And it was considered sinful by most religions.

 He was sensitive enough to put all the books that had titles on he spine with such words as gay, homosexual or lesbian.
 These we kept in a linen closet in the same hallway that had copious bookshelves.

 The library opened in February 1986 with 1500 books and many periodicals.
 Through press releases in local and national gay periodicals we asked for donations of books and publications.
 The very first donation, a complete set of the GALA (Gay Atheist League or America) Review, came from our friend Tom Rolfsen in San Francisco.
 Six cartons of books came from a gay couple in Los Angeles who were preparing to move to smaller quarters.
-Local people continued to show up with boxes and shopping bags of books.
-Within eighteen months we outgrew that space and in the summer of 1988 moved to the Richards Gordon School in St. Paul's midway area.
+Local people continued to show up with boxes and shopping bags full of books.
+Within eighteen months we outgrew our space, and in the summer of 1988 we moved to the historic Richards Gordon School in St. Paul's midway area.
 Because of growth we again expanded to a different location in that building.

 What may have seemed a crazy idea has become a premier resource in the United States.
 And it continues to flourish thanks to the hundreds of devoted volunteers who have devoted themselves to Quatrefoil library for thirty years.